The Best Richard Linklater Movies Ranked And Where to Watch them

 6.1/10

-Four Newton brothers are a poor farmer family in the 1920s.
-The oldest of them, Willis, one day realizes that there's no future in the fields and offers his brothers to become a bank robbers.
+The four Newton brothers are a poor farmer family in the 1920s.
+One day, the oldest of them, Willis, realizes that there's no future in the fields and offers his brothers to become bank robbers.
 Soon the family agrees.
-They become very famous robbers, and five years later execute the greatest train robbery in American history.
+They become very famous robbers and execute the greatest train robbery in American history five years later.

 5.8/10